 The Physical Facilities Department maintains the physical condition of campus facilities.
 This department keeps close watch on all facilities to ensure students’ safety while on campus.
 Security cameras and security lights are strategically located throughout campus to assist with our security program.
-Additionally, 3 Emergency Phone Towers have been installed in the following locations on campus: Linebery parking lot, the northwest corner of Meadows Hall, and the northwest corner of Murphy Science Building.
+Additionally, 4 Emergency Phone Towers have been installed in the following locations on campus: Murphy Science Building, Meadows Hall, Ornelas Housing Complex and University Apartments.
 To operate the Emergency Phone Towers, push the button and it willl automatically dial 911.
 Cameras are installed on each emergency phone tower.

 Residence Hall Security

 ETBU offers traditional residence halls and apartments for on-campus student housing.
 The safety and security of these residents, their property, and the facility is important to ETBU.
 The Office of Student Affairs manages all residence halls and apartments on campus.
 Each facility is staffed by a live-in Resident Director.
 A variety of live-in residence assistants (RA’s) also work in each residence hall facility.
 All staff members working in our residential facilities undergo comprehensive training each year regarding community living environments.
 Safety and security are vital parts of that environment.
 Student Affairs works closely with our Security Department to help keep the residence halls as safe as possible.

 Each residence hall features electronic access by ID card.
 Linebery and Feagin are locked 24 hours a day, 7 days a week, with access restricted to students with valid ID cards.
 Fry, Mabee, Ornelas and University Apartments have open gates during the day.
 Night access is restricted to students with valid ID cards.